uwetom/Principles-of-3D-Maya-tutorials/worksheet_5_lighting_and_rendering.md

 ![](images/worksheet_5/render_quality.png)

-Be careful, increasing the samples will improve your render quality but the the render time will increase exponentially.
+Be careful, increasing the samples will improve your render quality but the render time will increase exponentially.

 More information about these settings can be found here: